jessie9111/grocery-recognition-tinyml/README.md

 # Image Classification for Grocery Store Items: TinyML Applications in Retail
 Final Project for CS249r: Tiny Machine Learning

+### Folders in this Repository:

+`edge-impulse-final`: contains the Arduino sketch necessary to deploy the model on an Arduino Nano 33 BLE using the Arducam 5MP Plus.
+Instructions on how to deploy this sketch are found below.

+`dataset`: contains the 10 classes used in our research paper from the [Freiburg Grocery Dataset](https://github.com/PhilJd/freiburg_groceries_dataset).

+`tflite`: contains the TFLite files from the models we explored in our paper (MobileNetV2, NN).
+Use the instructions at the bottom of this README to apply these TFLite files to your model.

+`training`: contains screenshots of our work in Edge Impulse for each of the MobileNetV2 and NN models.
+Also contains Python notebooks with each model's neural network settings and code used to trained the models.

 ### NOTE: There are still some bugs in our system that need to be fixed, however the sketch is very close to being able to be deployed.

 ### Testing out the ArduCam interfacing with Arduino nano 33 BLE